telvarost/GoldenTweaks-StationAPI/README.md

     * +1 drop for each item type the mob drops
 * Gold Sword Silk Touch For:
   * Cake when cake is full/uneaten
+* Gold Apple Cure Fire:
+  * Golden apples will now cure fire effect on player when eaten
+    * Note that this does nothing if in lava or very little if standing in flames
+    * It is simply to put out the fire when you have escaped it and water is not available

 ## Installation using Prism Launcher